Booker calls House GOP candidate Cawthorn racist over his website accusing senator of working to ‘ruin white males’

 Cawthorn, 25, is considered a rising Republican star and in June beat a candidate endorsed by President Trump.
 He is vying for the seat in North Carolina’s 11th Congressional District left vacant by White House Chief of Staff Mark Meadows.

-In a statement issued after the racist smear was first reported by TheBulwark.com, Cawthorn said that the language on the website was meant to be about the reporter’s politics and he called it a “syntax” error.
+In a statement issued after the racist smear was first reported by TheBulwark.com, Cawthorn said the language on the website was meant to be about the reporter’s politics and he called it a “syntax” error.

 “The syntax of our language was unclear and unfairly implied I was criticizing Cory Booker,” the statement said.
 “My concerns were never with Cory Booker but Tom Fiedler who I believe is more of a political operative than a journalist based on his pattern of biased reporting.”